Jason5Lee/defer-kt/README.md

     }

     override fun close() {
-        // You can also use defer to ensure that all closing are executed even some of them fails. deferScope {
+        // You can use deferScope to ensure all targets are closed even if some fail. deferScope {
             for (output in outputMap.values) {
                 deferClosing(output)